Workplace training E-learning

 How can you effectively implement employee training and development programs?

-As with any other type of new initiative you take on, training and development programs aren’t something that you can create and then step back and watch as they work their magic.
+As with any other type of new initiative you take on, a training and development plan isn’t something that you can create and then step back and watch as it works its magic.

-With that in mind, let’s cover a few best practices for effective employee training and development programs.
+With that in mind, let’s cover a few best practices for effective employee training and development plans.

 1. Set helpful training goals